ktleary/twit2nit.xyz/README.md

 Servers are polled every 15 minutes, but due to rate limiting and many instances being self-hosted, sometimes an instance receiving a redirect may be temporarily unavailable.

-Twit2Nit UI works by fetching a list of good instances from a server and prenseting users with viewing options.
+Twit2Nit UI works by fetching a list of good instances from a server and presenting users with viewing options.

 ## In the wild